Silvano14/LightManager/README.md

-# ManagerLight
+# LightManager
 - - -
 A simple project to manage lights by arduino with wifi module and Blynk.
-You can set a countdown for a light (defulat is one minute) or receive a notification from microcontroller when the light is turned on.
+You can set a countdown for a light (default is one minute) or receive a notification from microcontroller when the light is turned on.

 ## Prerequisites